roundcube/roundcubemail/tests/Browser/README.md

 Create a config file named `config-test.inc.php` in the Roundcube config dir.
-That file should provide specific `db_dsnw` and `default_host` values for testing purposes as well as the credentials of a valid IMAP user account used for running the tests with.
+That file should provide specific `db_dsnw` and `imap_host` values for testing purposes as well as the credentials of a valid IMAP user account used for running the tests with.

 Add these config options used by the Browser tests: